JonathanTurnock/dcs-mission-maker/README.md

 The primary use case is validation, this project holds lots of zod schemas for the mission file ensuring generated mission files conform to the DCS models.

+It also exposes cherry-picked information from the mission editor database accessible in the `ME_DB` constant.

 ## Installation

 To install this package, you can use npm: